Software License Management With Device42

 Additionally, for each license type, the following options are configurable to further document and manage licenses:

 Device42 comes with the license models outlined above predefined in Resources > Software Components > Software Licensing Models.
-You can also define custom license models if none of the predefined models suit your needs by selecting Add Software Licensing Model from the software licensing models page.
+You can also define custom license models if none of the predefined models suit your needs by selecting Create from the Software Licensing Models list page.
 The screenshot below demonstrates adding a new licensing model for open-source software.

 Alerts and Notifications